What is the best time of the year to go to Cozumel?

 If you are new to drift diving we’re sure you will get the hang of it in just a few dives.
 Your divemaster will review the basics of drift diving with you, and will be happy to have you stay close by and offer any assistance you might need until you are comfortable.

 If you’d like to become more proficient and confident with drift diving, we do offer a Drift Diving and Peak Performance Buoyancy specialty courses.
 (See the Diver Education section of our web site for details.)

-What’s the difference between a low-pressure, steel 95 or 120 cu ft tank and an Aluminum 80 cu ft tank?
+What’s the difference between a low-pressure, steel 95 and an Aluminum 80 cu ft tank?

 Our low-pressure steel tanks are larger in size then the standard aluminum tanks you are probably used to diving with.
 They are also negatively buoyant, which means you won’t need as much weight on your belt or in your weight pockets.
 Although they are heavier then an aluminum tank, they are very well balanced and most divers find them to be even more comfortable then the lighter, smaller AL80 cu ft tanks.
 Our steel tanks also hold more air then a standard AL80, which translates to longer bottom times.
 And with the pro-valves, our tanks can accommodate either a yoke or DIN first stage without the need for an adapter.

 Is there anything for non-divers to do in Cozumel?

 Cozumel offers great beaches, snorkeling, non-motorized water sports and activities, horseback riding, ATV and Jeep tours, Mayan ruin sites, shopping, a variety of dining, and we are a short ferry ride from the mainland.
 The Riviera Maya is home to the Mayan ruins of Tulum and Coba, Xcaret and Xelha eco-parks, zip line tours, jungle tours, Actun Chen dry caves, numerous cenotes and beautiful beaches, restaurants and shopping.